Paradyx/api-challenge/Readme.md

 So except for training purposes, there is **nothing** useful to this project.

 ## The Challenge
-A customer bought a new application and want's us to retrieve usage data from it's internal API.
-Unfortunatley, we don't know how the application works.
+A customer bought a new application and wants us to retrieve usage data from its internal API.
+Unfortunately, we don't know how the application works.
 The customer only gave us the executable which exposes the usage data on `127.0.0.1:8000/usage/{pageNo}`.